smohammadhejazi/box-stacking-problem-with-colors/README.md

-# box-stacking-problem-with-colors
-Box stacking problem with each box having different weights and faces with different colors
+# Box stacking problem with different face colors
+This is the famous box stacking problem, each box needs to be lighter than the bottom box, also the color of the top face of the bottom box needs to be different than the color of the bottom face of the top box.
+Basically, no faces with same colors should be in contact with each other.
+Problem is solved with Dynamic programming.